JuodaanViinaa/Laboratorio/README.md

 to get access to all the necessary functions without the need to call `medpcpy.` on every use.

-All of the work is performed by a single object of class `Analyzer` which contains methods to convert the MedPC files to .xlsx and then extract and summarize the relevant data.
+All of the work is performed by a single [object](https://www.geeksforgeeks.org/python-object/) of class `Analyzer` which contains [methods](https://www.w3schools.com/python/gloss_python_object_methods.asp) to convert MedPC files to .xlsx and then extract and summarize the relevant data.
 The `Analyzer` object requires several arguments to be initialized.
 These arguments are:

 1. `fileName`, the name of the summary file.
+The file is created automatically if it does not exist yet.
+There is no need to manually create it.
-2. `temporaryDirectory`, the directory in which raw MedPC files are stored before the analysis.
+2. `temporaryDirectory`, a [string](https://www.geeksforgeeks.org/python-strings/) indicating the directory in which raw MedPC files are stored before the analysis.
+All back slashes `"\"`, if any, must be replaced by forward slashes `"/"`, and the last character of the _string_ must be a forward slash.
+Ex.: `"C:/Users/Admin/Desktop/Path/To/Your/Directory/"`
 3. `permanentDirectory`, the directory to which raw MedPC files will be moved after analysis.
+Must follow the same rules as the temporary directory.
 4. `convertedDirectory`, the directory in which individual .xlsx files and the summary file will be stored after the analysis.
+Must follow the same rules as the temporary directory.
-5. `subjectList`, a list of _strings_ with the names of all subjects.
+5. `subjectList`, a [list](https://www.w3schools.com/python/python_lists.asp) of _strings_ with the names of all subjects.
 6. `suffix`, a _string_ which indicates the character or characters which separate the subject name from the session number in the raw MedPC filenames (ex.: if raw files are named "subject1_1", "subject2_1", etc., then the value for the `suffix` argument should be `"_"`).
+This is how the library determines the sessions to analyze for each subject.
 	* The filenames must follow the format `"[subject name][spacing character][session number]"` so that the library can properly read them.
 Ex.: `"Rat1_pretraining_1"`, where `"_pretraining_"` is the spacing character and, thus, the value for the `suffix` argument.
 7. `sheets`, a list of _strings_ which represent the names of each individual sheet which will be created in the summary file.
+Much like the summary file, sheets are automatically created.
+This argument simply states the names each sheet should have.
-8. `analysisList`, a list of dictionaries which declares the details of every relevant measure to extract.
+8. `analysisList`, a list of [dictionaries](https://www.w3schools.com/python/python_dictionaries.asp) which declares the details of every relevant measure to extract.
 The template for this list can be printed with the `template()` function.
 A more in depth explanation is provided further down this file.
-9. `markColumn`, the column in which the marks are written in the individual .xlsx files.
+9. `markColumn`, a _string_ stating the column in which the marks are written in the individual .xlsx files.
 This is only known _after_ converting at least one file, since the position of the column changes depending on the number of arrays which are used in MedPC.
-10. `timeColumn`, the column in which the time is written in the individual .xlsx files.
+10. `timeColumn`, a _string_ stating the column in which the time is written in the individual .xlsx files.
 This is only known _after_ converting at least one file, since the position of the column changes depending on the number of arrays which are used in MedPC.
 11. `relocate`, a boolean (that is, it takes only values of `True` and `False`) which indicates whether or not the raw MedPC files should be moved from the temporary directory to the permanent one after the analysis.
 This is useful so as to avoid having to manualy move the files back to the temporary directory while the code is being tested and debugged.

 The `timeColumn` and `markColumn` arguments are not needed to initialize the `Analyzer` object.
 The values for these arguments are obtained after first initializing the object without them and using the `.convert()` method to convert at least one file to .xlsx format: